Shoma Anand

-Shoma Anand (born 16 February 1958) is an Indian film and television actress.
+Shoma Anand is an Indian film and television actress.
 She started her career opposite Rishi Kapoor in Pramod Chakraborty's romantic-crime movie Barood, then played a role in Patita, produced and directed by the same person.
 She had a few other films in which she was the lead, such as Jagir and Coolie in the 1980s.
-From the late 1990s to present, she has played supporting roles in films like Jaise Karani Waisi Bharani, Coolie, Hungama, Kyaa Kool Hai Hum and Kal Ho Naa Ho.
+From the late 1990s to present, she has played supporting roles in films like Coolie, Hungama, Kyaa Kool Hai Hum and Kal Ho Naa Ho.

 She also acted in television series like Bhabhi, sitcom Hum Paanch and Shararat.
 She has also worked in Punjabi movies over the years.

 She was married to actor Tariq Shah and they have a daughter, Sarah.